bcht201/Habit-Tracker/README.md

 ## For 3 days you will be working to create a habit tracker.

 ### User stories:
-- As a user, I should be able to add a habit that I want to track
 - As a user, I should be able to choose a habit that I have added to the list to track
-- As a user, I should be able to choose the frequency at which I want to track the habit, i.e. how often I want to see it on my list of uncompleted tasks
+- As a user, I should be able to choose the frequency at which I want to track the habit, i.e. how often I want to see it on my list of uncompleted tasks or how many times I must complete it until it is finished
 - As a user I should be able to track a habit and mark it as complete
 - As a user I should be able to see a list of completed habits for the day
 - As a user I should be able to see if I have a streak of completing a specific habit